 Governors adopt, review and monitor a range of policies that govern the operation of the school including Health and Safety, Behaviour, Curriculum and Performance Management.

 Governors discharge the above responsibilities, together with many others, through a Governing Board meeting each term.
 These formal meetings are supplemented by a series of committee-meetings dealing with more specific issues.
-Two committees of governors usually meet twice each term:
+Three committees of governors usually meet twice each term:

-- Pupils & Achievement Committee
+- Curriculum & Achievement Committee

 Minutes of meetings are agreed and approved by the Board and each committee at its next meeting.
 Minutes are available on request once they have been approved.
 Please contact the school administration team.